Let me guess: you’re reading this page because you’re a shy person. And you have some questions like…

 From a young age I knew that shyness was not a benefit because it blocked me from so many things in life that I wanted.
 It made me lonely.
 It lowered my self esteem.
 It made me feel left out.
 It made me feel like a loser.

 So the reason to overcome shyness is not because it is BAD, but because it is ADVANTAGEOUS to you.

 You do not HAVE to overcome shyness if you don’t want to.
 Being shy does not make you an inferior person.
 In fact, you don’t HAVE to do anything in life you don’t want to.
 It’s completely your choice whether you think it’s an issue you need to overcome or not.

 I think that’s one reason people say “there’s nothing wrong with being shy.”
 They don’t want to be forced into doing something because of some moral obligation.

 So does this mean that you should just accept being shy?

 If you want to, then yes.
 BUT!… The answer isn’t really that simple for most people.

-Most people who are shy and say things like “I like being shy” are often actually UNSATISFIED with their social life and amount of confidence.
+In my experience, many shy people are UNSATISFIED with their social life and amount of confidence.
 They actually HATE being lonely and isolated and having very few friends.
 They HATE being scared out of their mind when they have to speak in front of many people.
 And they HATE that they can’t talk to that girl or guy they like.